-The experiment of 360-degree Panorama Tripod Head or usually also called Panohead started since 2013 as a documentation method on big collaboration environmental monitoring project called The Jogja River Project – 2013.
+The experiment of 360-degree Panorama Tripod Head or usually also called Panohead started in 2013 as a documentation method on a big collaboration environmental monitoring project called The Jogja River Project – 2013.

-The idea of documentation methods is making an interactive picture of the river environmental condition in 360-degree view to make the river condition easier to understand.
-Instead of buying the 360-degree Panohead tool that is very expensive and hard to find in common camera store, Joan Prahara Bumi and I as the member of the visual documentation team try to develop our own Panohead as an extension tool to be mounted on the tripod head.
+The idea of documentation methods is to make an interactive picture of the river’s environmental condition in a 360-degree view to make the river condition easier to understand.
+Instead of buying the 360-degree Panohead tool that is very expensive and hard to find in a common camera store, Joan Prahara Bumi and I as the member of the visual documentation team try to develop our own Panohead as an extension tool to be mounted on the tripod head.

-The very first autodidact attempt is just a super simple tool, which was designed with an aluminum plate with 3 cm wide and 3 mm thickness.
-This tool used to adjust the camera in the “No-Parallax” position when attaching on the camera tripod, even though we doing it with super less knowing about the “No-Parallax” position itself.
-This tool is made based on as far as we know that the nodal point of “No-Parallax” position is at the front lens center, which was made ONLY for a 50mm lens with Nikon D80 and Nikon D90.
-Sincerely, the length between the Nodal point that on the tripod circular axle and the camera’s body connector is about 10 cm.
+The very first autodidact attempt is just a super simple tool, which was designed with an aluminium plate 3 cm wide and 3 mm thick.
+This tool is used to adjust the camera in the “No-Parallax” position when attaching to the camera tripod, even though we doing it with super less knowledge about the “No-Parallax” position itself.
+This tool is made based on as far as we know that the nodal point of the “No-Parallax” position is at the front lens centre, which was made ONLY for a 50mm lens with Nikon D80 and Nikon D90.
+Sincerely, the length between the Nodal point on the tripod circular axle and the camera’s body connector is about 10 cm.

-The prototype as result had little bit changes on the aluminum width that became only 2 cm.
-Besides that, we made small changes with adding a rubber to make the connection between the aluminum plate and camera’s body with more stiff and fit, which was also useful as the camera’s body protection from scratch that could happen because of metal friction.
+The prototype, as a result, had little few changes to the aluminium width which became only 2 cm.
+Besides that, we made small changes by adding rubber to make the connection between the aluminium plate and the camera’s body more stiff and fit, which was also useful as the camera’s body protection from scratch that could happen because of metal friction.

-All of the pictures that were made with the first version of 360-degree Panohead are can be seen as part of an information on water monitoring interactive map of The Jogja River Project.
+All of the pictures that were made with the first version of the 360-degree Panohead can be seen as part of the information on water monitoring interactive map of The Jogja River Project.

-This version is working perfectly to maintain the nodal point only on horizontal movement, which is making a series of photos for panorama picture in one line or single row.
-However, it’s failed to maintain the nodal point when the process of making bigger panorama picture, which it had to make upper and under row from the first row of photo series.
-It happens because this V.01 prototype doesn’t have its own vertical rotation mechanism and depend on tripod vertical rotation, which was made each of photo series in a single row has its own nodal point.
+This version is working perfectly to maintain the nodal point only on horizontal movement, which is making a series of photos for panorama pictures in one line or a single row.
+However, it failed to maintain the nodal point when the process of making a bigger panorama picture, which had to make upper and under rows from the first row of the photo series.
+It happens because this V.01 prototype doesn’t have its own vertical rotation mechanism and depends on tripod vertical rotation, which was made each of the photo series in a single row has its own nodal point.